 Daniel Dromm has been a progressive leader in Queens for over 20 years.
 Dromm was elected to the New York City Council in 2009 and represents District 25 (Jackson Heights & Elmhurst).
-He serves as the Chairperson of the Education Committee.
+He serves as the Chairperson of the Finance Committee.

 - In the City Council, Dromm has been a tireless advocate with a proven record of delivering for the community.

 - $4 million to Elmhurst Hospital to create a Cardiac Care Unit and expand the Emergency Room.

 - $6 million to double the size of Travers Park in Jackson Heights, adding much needed green space.

 - More than $860 million to build new schools for our community and fight overcrowding.

 - Led the effort to enact Local Law 6, certifying that all undocumented immigrants in City foster care get put on a path to citizenship.

 - Reformed Stop and Frisk policies – and implemented real policing solutions.

 - Passed Paid Sick Leave’ defending workers from unfair employers and protecting consumers from the spread of contagious illness.